gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email-draft.md

   <source src="./collecting-contacts-with-bluefox-email/domain-whitelisting.mp4" type="video/mp4" />
 </video> -->

-Before your forms or APIs can accept submissions from your website, it's important to configure domain whitelisting.
-This security feature ensures that only authorized websites can add contacts to your project.
+Before your forms can accept submissions from your website, it's important to configure domain whitelisting.
+This security feature ensures that only authorized domains can add contacts to your project.

 ### Configuring Domain Whitelist

-Navigate to **Project Settings** then **Domain Whitelist**.
+Navigate to **Project Settings** then **API Keys & Domain Whitelist**.
 Here you can add a domain that is allowed to:
 - Use embedded signup forms
 - Call your public API endpoints